Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 All of these medicines are taken as pills.

 Necitumumab is an EGFR inhibitor that can be used in people with the squamous cell sub-type of NSCLC.
-This medicine is given by IV (intravenous) infusion into a vein.
+This medicine is given by I.V. (intravenous) infusion into a vein.

 Some targeted therapy medicines target new blood vessel growth.
 This process is called angiogenesis.
 Tumors need new blood vessels to grow.
 So keeping the tumors from making new blood vessels can help keep them from growing.
 These medicines are often used along with chemotherapy for more advanced NSCLC: